jhudson8/restful-redux/docs/model-reducer.md

   entityType: 'customer'
 });
 ```
-And that's it!
+It's as simple as that!

 Or you can compose several of these reducers into a single one using the `join` function
 ```
 // customer model data
 const customerReducer = reducer({